src-d/gitbase/README.md

 # gitbase [![GitHub version](https://badge.fury.io/gh/src-d%2Fgitbase.svg)](https://github.com/mcuadros/ofelia/releases) [![Build Status](https://travis-ci.org/src-d/gitbase.svg?branch=master)](https://travis-ci.org/src-d/gitbase) [![codecov](https://codecov.io/gh/src-d/gitbase/branch/master/graph/badge.svg)](https://codecov.io/gh/src-d/gitbase) [![GoDoc](https://godoc.org/gopkg.in/src-d/gitbase.v0?status.svg)](https://godoc.org/gopkg.in/src-d/gitbase.v0) [![Go Report Card](https://goreportcard.com/badge/github.com/src-d/gitbase)](https://goreportcard.com/report/github.com/src-d/gitbase)

-**gitbase**, is a database interface to git repository.
+**gitbase**, is a SQL database interface to Git repositories.

-It can be used to perform SQL queries about the git history but as well about the code itself through the AST, on top or any number of git repository.
+It can be used to perform SQL queries about the Git history and about the [Universal AST](https://doc.bblf.sh/) of the code itself. gitbase is being built to work on top of any number of git repositories.

 gitbase implements the *MySQL* wire protocol, it can be accessed using any MySQL client or library from any language.

 ## Status

-The project is currently in **alpha** stage, not being performance in many of the cases, but we are working hard on getting a performance system able to processes thousands of repositories in a single node.
+The project is currently in **alpha** stage, meaning it's still lacking performance in a number of cases but we are working hard on getting a performant system able to processes thousands of repositories in a single node.
 Stay tuned!

 ## Examples